velasciraptor/MechaCar_Statistical_Analysis/README.md

 ## Design a Study Comparing the MechaCar to the Competition

 Proposal:
-- Let us compare the MechaCar to our competitors, by comparing engine life.
+- Let us compare the MechaCar to our competitors by comparing engine life.
 - The null hypothesis is that our cars have the same engine life as other companies.
 The alternative hypothesis is that our cars have a different engine life (hopefully longer) than the competition.
 - The statistical test we will use is the pair t-test because it compares two samples between different populations to see if they are statistically similar or not.
 - The data we will need is a sample of 1,000 MechaCars engine life length in miles.
 All cars usually have a warranty for the first 100,000 miles, and on average most cars last at least 200,000 miles.
 Time to start testing!